AERONET-Project/linux_cimel_connect/README.md

 ./modelT_connect_silent S0 #For Model T
 ```

-You can specify  other backup directory by starting the program as :
+You can specify a different backup directory by starting the program as:
 ```bash
 ./modelT_connect_silent USB0  dir=BACKUP_NAME
 ```